MinenMaster/onehack/README.md

--Contributions Appreciated if you want to contribute
+- Contributions Appreciated if you want to contribute ↳ Discord: 1lent
-  Discord: 1lent